YAML Schema Reference

 agent: section contains instructions for AI coding

 agents.
-Skills with an agent: section generate SKILL.md
+Skills with an agent: section render as

 npx fit-pathway skill <id> --agent.